-Rivendell, another elvish refuge is more faithfully rendered like the artwork of noted Tolkien illustrators Alan Lee and John Howe, with a few ruins showing its ancient heritage, but besides Elrond and Legolas’ traveling companions from Mirkwood, it is bereft of Elves!
-There is no music, no song, no telling of tales for which Rivendell is renown.
+Rivendell, another elvish refuge, is more faithfully rendered like the artwork of noted Tolkien illustrators Alan Lee and John Howe, with a few ruins showing its ancient heritage.
+Still, besides Elrond and Legolas’ traveling companions from Mirkwood, it is bereft of Elves!
+There is no music, no song, no telling of tales for which Rivendell is renowned.

 For years, a popular spectator sport on Internet newsgroups and Web discussion boards has been arguing about the “dream team” of who to cast for LOTR, should it ever be made into a movie.

 Sam Gamgee was well cast in Sean Astin.
-Despite his on-again-off-again rustic English accent, he is delightfully charming in the role and really develops the feel of the close relationship between the two heroes that will be given even more attention in the second movie.
+Despite his on-again-off-again rustic English accent, he is delightfully charming in the role.
+He develops the feel of the close relationship between the two heroes that will be given even more attention in the second movie.

-Galadriel was superb as portrayed by Cate Blanchett.
+Galadriel was superb, as portrayed by Cate Blanchett.
 She added just the right amount of Elizabethan poise (no pun intended) with an elvish remoteness.
-Some inadequacies of writing and over-compression of the time in Lothlorien, I felt did not allow her to convey the august and deep wisdom of the wisest of Elf women in Middle-earth.
-Rather, some curious and overly heavy special effects during the “Mirror of Galadriel” scene had her come off uncharacteristically sinister.
-Scenes were clearly cut here (which we’ll have to wait for the DVD to see) like the distribution of gifts to the departing Fellowship, which left a rushed feel to the visit.
+I felt some writing inadequacies and over-compression of the time in Lothlorien did not allow her to convey the august and profound wisdom of the wisest of Elf women in Middle-earth.
+Instead, some curious and overly heavy special effects during the “Mirror of Galadriel” scene made her appear uncharacteristically sinister.
+Scenes were obviously cut here (which we’ll have to wait for the DVD to see), like the distribution of gifts to the departing Fellowship, which left a rushed feel to the visit.
 One scene, however, gave me an insight I didn’t catch in the book.
-As the Fellowship departs by river, she waves from the shore, in a pose and dress that seems saintly.
+As the Fellowship departs by river, she waves from the shore in a pose and dress that seems saintly.
 Somehow, I had always missed something that Tolkien had intended,

 “…I think it is true that I owe much of (the character of Galadriel) to Christian and Catholic teaching and imagination about Saint Mary…”

-Strider/Aragorn played by Viggo Mortensen I had trouble with.
+Strider/Aragorn, played by Viggo Mortensen, I had trouble with.
 He was not originally cast in this role, and I would not have cast him thus.
-While I can’t deny that he did a yeoman’s job of acting, I see Aragorn as a more mature man.
+While I can’t deny that he did a yeoman’s acting job, I see Aragorn as a more mature man.
 A younger Gregory Peck or Sean Connery would have suited me nicely, but Viggo does not have the mileage, despite the grizzled appearance.

 While I’m on the subject, his fighting scenes were unconvincing.
-The fast editing and quick cuts are usually a sign of a paucity of good choreography or fencing skill.
+The fast editing and quick cuts are usually signs of a lack of good choreography or fencing skill.
 I think both are true here.
-In contrast, movies like The Three Musketeers, Rob Roy, even Shakespeare in Love (with noted sword fight master William Hobbs) had sword work and fight scenes worth watching.
+In contrast, movies like The Three Musketeers, Rob Roy, and even Shakespeare in Love (with noted sword fight master William Hobbs) had sword work and fight scenes worth watching.
 In LOTR, the fencing and fight scenes were almost universally awful.

 Gimli’s John Rhys-Davies, so enchanting as Sallah in the “Indiana Jones” movies, was delightful here.
-Some would not recognize him, because his makeup looked like it was applied with a shovel and his hair was braided like a miniature Klingon.
-But why, as he describes the descent into Mordor, does the filmmaker give him an Edinburgh, Scotland accent?
+Some would not recognize him because his makeup looked like it was applied with a shovel, and his hair was braided like a miniature Klingon.
+But why does the filmmaker give him an Edinburgh, Scotland accent as he describes the descent into Mordor?

 Who was JRR Tolkien?

-John Ronald Reuel Tolkien was born in South Africa in 1892 but his family moved to the midlands of England following his father’s death when JRR was 4.
+John Ronald Reuel Tolkien was born in South Africa in 1892, but his family moved to the midlands of England following his father’s death when JRR was 4.
 He lived his whole life in England and had a particular fondness for its languages and those of northwestern Europe.
-As a child and young man he learned almost a dozen languages, not only the classical but also many European languages, and had a hobby of inventing languages.
+As a child and young man, he learned almost a dozen languages, not only classical but also many European languages, and had a hobby of inventing languages.
 It was to create a backdrop for these languages, an historical and cultural context, that he wrote The Lord Of The Rings.
-These books mention some of his 15 invented languages including Sindarin (everyday elvish, inspired by his fascination with Welsh) and Quenya (high-Elven, a kind of Elvin Latin, inspired by the Finnish language.)
-Less developed, but present nonetheless are Entish, Khudzul (Dwarvish), and the Black Speech (the language of Mordor, e.g. the Ring inscription) as well as Adunaic, the language of Númenor.
+These books mention some of his 15 invented languages, including Sindarin (everyday elvish, inspired by his fascination with Welsh) and Quenya (high-Elven, a kind of Elvin Latin, inspired by the Finnish language.)
+Less developed but present nonetheless are Entish, Khudzul (Dwarvish), the Black Speech (the language of Mordor, e.g., the Ring inscription), and Adunaic, the language of Númenor.